-Buildings may be as tall as 75 feet above minimum flood elevation with not more than six habitable stories.

-(5) Suburban, outlying suburban and rural land use categories.
-Buildings may be as tall as 45 feet above minimum flood elevation with no more than three habitable stories, except that such buildings may be as tall as 75 feet above minimum flood elevation with no more than six habitable stories when the applicant demonstrates that the additional height is required to increase common open space for the purposes of preserving environmentally sensitive land, securing areas of native vegetation and wildlife habitat, or preserving historical, archaeological or scenic resources.
+- Buildings may be as tall as 75 feet above minimum flood elevation with not more than six habitable stories. - (5) Suburban, outlying suburban and rural land use categories.
+Buildings may be as tall as 45 feet above minimum flood elevation with no more than three habitable stories, except that such buildings may be as tall as 75 feet above minimum flood elevation with no more than six habitable stories when the applicant demonstrates that the additional height is required to increase common open space for the purposes of preserving environmentally sensitive land, securing areas of native vegetation and wildlife habitat, or preserving historical, archaeological or scenic resources. - (6) Variances or deviations from this subsection are prohibited.